sleongkoan/RNACons/README.md

 output (suboptimal\_n\_l would be the chosen suboptimal at index l of the nth molecule).

+The tree score and string edit score are the average distance between all selected structures.

     > solution_index tree_score string_edit_score
     suboptimal_0_i
     suboptimal_1_j